mendix/docs/content/refguide/import-mappings.md

 ## 2 Mapping Attributes in Import Mappings

 Each selected XML or JSON element needs to be mapped to an attribute in the domain entity.
 If you don't want to map certain elements, simply uncheck them in the **Select elements...** dialog box.
 Configuring how to map the attributes is done in the screen depicted in figure 3, which is shown after double clicking a specific mapping element.
-When an attribute is mapped, any changes to the attribute will be reflected in the value of the mapped schema element, regardless of how you obtain the Mendix object.
-For an unmapped attribute, the original value in the schema will not be updated.

 ![](attachments/import-mappings/16843943.png)